The Grey Hound Trainers -

 Life Span: 9 years through to 15 years.

-Subscribe to the Greyhound Mini Course, today!
+Get Access to our Free Online Greyhound Training Seminars and Subscribe to the Mini Course, today!

 Get insider secrets on Housetraining, Obedience Training, Teaching Commands, Diet and How to Control its Bad Behavior like Barking and Biting - delivered to your email Inbox for FREE.